mjhoffm2/ReactTrainingTutorial/Part-5-%2D-Bundling-for-Production.md

 ## Cache Busting

 We need to ensure that our resources are cached when possible, but still reloaded after being updated.
 We will accomplish this by simply adding a hash to the end of our static assets.
 We will not be changing the name of the actual assets themselves, instead we will add query parameters to the resources loaded by the production `main.html` file.
-This means that we will need to dynamically create our production `main.html` file.
+This means that we will need to dynamically create our production `main.html` file to use the correct hashes from the webpack build.

 To do this, we will use the `html-webpack-plugin`.
 Since our production html file will now be built for us, it makes sense to move it to the `public/build` folder and ignore it in `.gitignore`.